Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: The A-model: Lagrangian Floer theory in trivalent configurations

 In our setting, as the slit extends across the concave polygon, it may hit a node through which the disc $u:S\to M$ propagates, rather than the boundary of the disc.
-When this happens, the moduli space naturally extends further, as one can allow the slit to grow into the next component of $u(S)$, and so on until it eventually hits the boundary of the propagating disc.
+When this happens, the deformation naturally extends further (into different moduli spaces), as one can allow the slit to propagate into the next component of $u(S)$, and so on until it eventually hits the boundary of the propagating disc.
 However, if the map $u$ locally covers more than once the component of $M$ into which the slit is being extended, there may be more than one way in which it can be slit along the appropriate Lagrangian.
 This is illustrated on the left side of Figure \ref{fig:ainfty}, where the left-most component of $S$ (a strip with boundary on $L_0$ and $L_1$) is assumed to enter the left-side node with input degree $k_{in}=2$, so that there are two different ways in which this holomorphic disc can be slit along $L_2$.
-An extra end of the moduli space can also arise when, rather than continuing through the node, the slit stops at the node and breaking occurs through a constant component at the node (bottom center diagram in Figure \ref{fig:ainfty}).
-In any case, the moduli space we consider is not an interval, but rather a {\em tree} which may fork into several branches each time the slit travels through a node.
+Thus, the union of moduli spaces we consider is not an interval, but rather a {\em tree} which may fork into several branches each time the slit travels through a node.
+An additional contribution to the boundary of the union of moduli spaces can also arise when, rather than continuing through the node, the slit stops at the node and breaking occurs through a constant component at the node; see the bottom center diagram in Figure \ref{fig:ainfty}.
+(For clarity this configuration is depicted in the figure as lying at the end of a short edge of the tree, but in fact there is no 1-dimensional stratum associated to this configuration.)